Maxisingle (Paulina Rubio EP)

-Maxisingle (stylized as "MaxiSingle") is the first extended play (EP) by Mexican recording artist Paulina Rubio, released on October, 1995, in Mexico and United States by EMI Mexico.
-A digitally edition was released on January, 2005.
+Maxisingle (stylized as "MaxiSingle") is the first extended play (EP) by Mexican recording artist Paulina Rubio, released in October 1995, in Mexico and United States by EMI Mexico.
+A digitally edition was released in January 2005.
 It contains seven tracks: "Pobre Niña Rica", main song by the Mexican telenovela of the same name, three remixes of "Te Daría Mi Vida", and others three remixes of "Nada De Ti", both songs previously released on Rubio's third studio album, El Tiempo Es Oro.

 The EP was released alongside of Rubio's first compilation album Grandes Éxitos/Versiones Remix, only released in South America, which contained the greatest hits of Rubio and remixes version.